-Faculty and Staff
+Faculty Staff

 These persons are responsible to bring crime reports to the attention of the Housing Office, Business Office, or Student Services Office for investigation.
 The resolution of reports is the responsibility of the Student Services Office.
-If there is cause for further disciplinary or investigative action, this action will be taken by one of two administrative factions: the Associate Dean for Student Affairs, or their designee, or the Student Conduct Committee.
+If there is cause for further disciplinary or investigative action, this action will be taken by one of two administrative factions: the Associate Dean for Academic and Student Affairs, or his or her designee, or the All College Student Conduct Committee.